Science of Microspectroscopy

 The electromagnetic energy of a photon is inversely proportional to its wavelength.
 In other words, short wavelength or blue light is higher energy than red light.
 Due to the differences, the light causes different effects when it interacts with molecules.
 In the ultraviolet-visible region, electronic transitions are mainly observed.
 Namely, when a photon of the proper energy is absorbed by a molecule, an electron is excited to higher energy level or shell.
 This is most commonly described in what is called a Jablonski diagram (as shown to the left).

 For a photon to be absorbed, the energy of the photon must correspond to the difference in energy between the ground state and the excited state to which the electron transfers.
-As can be seen in the diagram, the electron jumps to the first excited state (S1) when an electron of the corresponding energy is absorbed.
+As can be seen in the diagram, the electron jumps to the first excited state (S1) when a photon of the corresponding energy is absorbed.
 If a photon of a higher energy, one that corresponds to the difference between the ground and say the second excited state (S2), were absorbed, the electron would jump the S2 state.

 This process is called absorbance.